Galenika/cheat-web-based/README.md

 * use `yarn start` to run the production build.

 ### TODO
-* Add support for multiple values.
-* Add multiple user support based on ips.
+* Add multiple user support based on login/register.
 * Add a example client.